 Academic Interests: Dr. Dunn's research interests are in graph theory and combinatorics.
 In graph theory, he focuses on competitive graph coloring algortithms.
-In the summers of 2008 and 2009, he worked with Jennifer Nordstrom and nine students through the NSF-funded Willamette Valley Consortium for Mathematics Research.
+In the summers of 2008, 2009 and 2012, he worked with Jennifer Nordstrom and 15 students through the NSF-funded Willamette Valley Consortium for Mathematics Research.
 Part of work centered on classifying trees and forests relative to their game chromatic number.
 The remainder of the projects concerned variations of the relaxed coloring game.
 In combinatorics, he recently collaborated and had a paper accepted on higher dimensional lattice chains and Delannoy numbers.
 During the summer of 2013, he worked with Mike Hitchman on problems concerning tilings and tiling invariants.

 "Tend to where you are."
 (Barbara Sinclair, my 9th grade English teacher)

 Michael Hitchman - Associate ProfessorTaylor 212

 Education: Ph.D., Mathematics, University of Oregon.
 B.A., Mathematics, Swarthmore College.

 Academic Interests: Dr. Hitchman's research interests are in the areas of topology and geometry.
 He has more recently been interested in the interplay between topology and geometry in the area of cosmic topology, whose aim is to detect the shape of the universe.
 He is also interested in collaborative research with students on tiling questions.
 He enjoys teaching a wide range of courses, including calculus, topology, geometry, real analysis, probability and statistics, and astronomy.